 Mount P-1400 in the enclosure (see diagrams below).
 Connect 12 VDC power, Loops, Check Loops, the Vital Input, and the Vital Outputs to the terminals marked on the motherboard as detailed below and apply power.
 If a loop is not connected to a loop terminal, the detector will see a failed loop and deactivate the Vital Output if it is mapped.
 The Loop Status for loop inputs with no loop connected must be turned off (see Sensitivity) or not assigned (mapped) to a Vital Output (see Vital Output Mapping).
-If the detector is not new from the factory, it may be advantageous to reset the detector back to the factory defaults to avoid having to check every setting for every loop input channel.
-To reset the detector to factory default, press all four pushbutton switches simultaneously for five seconds.
-When all four pushbuttons are depressed, the display will start counting down from five (5).
-When the countdown reaches zero (0), releasing the pushbuttons will reload the factory defaults and reset all loop input channels.
-NOTE: Resetting the detector to factory default settings will clear any previously mapped output(s).
+If the detector is not new from the factory, it may be advantageous to restore all factory default settings to avoid having to check every setting for every loop input channel.
+To restore all factory default settings, disable the password protection feature as explained below.
+Press and hold all four pushbutton switches simultaneously for five seconds.
+When all four pushbuttons are depressed and held, the display will start counting down from five (5).
+When the countdown reaches zero (0), releasing the pushbuttons restores the factory default settings.
+Releasing any or all of the switches before the countdown ends aborts the full restore operation.
+Caution: Restoring the factory default settings will clear all previously programmed settings including any mapped output(s).